Authentication details can evolve as API coverage expands. Use this page as the current guide to how Watchman Tower handles authenticated API access.

 Overview

-API keys will provide programmatic access to Watchman Tower.
-Each key will:
+API keys provide programmatic access to Watchman Tower.
+Each key can:

 • Grant account access with configurable permissions